Blitzboks play a massive role in inspiring Specman

 “I was feeding off the guys’ energy: Johnny Kotze’s big plays and the big scrum that Trevor Nyakane and the forwards had.”

-The Bulls will today hop on a plane to Australia with some of the weight of their poor opening four-round performances taken off.@sbu_mjikeliso
+The Bulls will today hop on a plane to Australia with some of the weight of their poor opening four-round performances taken off.

 Pretoria News